| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 for indicating whether an object is checked out.
 This field

-Only current objects (which are
+work Only current objects (which are

 unaffected by pending work) can be checked out for update.